 That was one of the main reasons we wanted to use photos.
 What is more personalized than their individual photos?!

 To get around using too many generic party supplies we used photos everywhere we could.
 As you can see in the photo above along with the photo graduation banners we included individual and group photos of the girls from years past.
+If you sent out a graduation photo card type announcement you can also use those to add to the decor.

 Don’t forget to show off their Senior photos.
 I don’t know about you but senior photos around here are an investment!
 Printing some out and using them around the graduation party was a great way for people to see the different photos that were taken that didn’t make the announcement.